Traditional Chinese Medicine uses an entire toolbox of techniques.

 Gua sha is the practice of using a tool to apply pressure and scrape the skin to relieve pain and tension.
 This action causes light bruising, which often appears as purple or red spots.
 Gua Sha helps reduce inflammation, so it's often used to treat ailments that cause chronic pain, such as arthritis and fibromyalgia, as well as those that trigger muscle and joint pain.

 Chinese Herbal Remedies

 In the traditional system of Chinese herbal medicine, herbal formulas can be used to treat virtually any condition.
 Some of the most common uses in China include liver disease, IBS, sexual dysfunction and infertility, insomnia, colds and flus, menstruation issues and menopause, and cancer treatment support.
-Herbs can often be taken as a pill, tea, or topically.
+Herbs can often be taken as a pill, tea, or applied topically.

 While the use of the above modalities during your session can help bring about significant change to your life, I may also recommend lifestyle changes to help you reach your wellness goals.
 Diet and lifestyle choices are key contributors to many health issues.
 I believe food is medicine and help support patients to make small changes that will amplify the impact of your treatment.